harvesthq/chosen/contributing.md

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+Good bug reports are extremely helpful &mdash; thank you!

 Guidelines for bug reports:

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the [GitHub issue search](https://github.com/harvesthq/chosen/search?type=Issues)** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the repository's latest `master` changes.
+2. **Check if the bug has already been fixed** &mdash; try to reproduce it using the repository's latest `master` changes.

 3. **Isolate the problem** &mdash; ideally create a [reduced test case](http://css-tricks.com/6263-reduced-test-cases/) and a live example (perhaps a [fiddle](http://jsfiddle.net)).

-A good bug report shouldn't leave others needing to chase you up for more information.
+A good bug report shouldn't leave others needing to contact you for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
-What would you expect to be the outcome?
+What outcome did you expect, and how did it differ from what you actually saw?
 All these details will help people to fix any potential bugs.

 Example: